Chart Color Schemes

 Mount Pleasant - Glenella is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Mount Pleasant - Glenella's dwelling structure, as per the latest Census, consisted of 94.4% houses and 5.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Qld's 85.1% houses and 14.9% other dwellings.
-Home ownership in Mount Pleasant - Glenella was at 35.9%, with mortgaged dwellings at 43.7% and rented ones at 20.4%.
-The median monthly mortgage repayment was $1,890, surpassing Non-Metro Qld's average of $1,733.
-The median weekly rent figure in the area was $400, compared to Non-Metro Qld's $340.
+Mount Pleasant - Glenella's dwelling structure, as per the latest Census, comprised 94.4% houses and 5.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 85.1% houses and 14.9% other dwellings.
+Home ownership in Mount Pleasant - Glenella stood at 35.9%, with mortgaged dwellings at 43.7% and rented ones at 20.4%.
+The median monthly mortgage repayment was $1,890, higher than Non-Metro Qld's average of $1,733.
+Median weekly rent in the area was $400, compared to Non-Metro Qld's $340.
 Nationally, Mount Pleasant - Glenella's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing